So, you’re thinking of getting a dog from the shelter? That’s awesome! There are so many shelter dogs looking for a loving family.

 The dog’s age and breed are significant

-As a rule of thumb, the dog’s energy levels are determined by his age.
+As a rule of thumb, the dog’s age determines his energy levels.
 The dog’s age makes a huge difference in how he acts and the level of care it needs.
 For instance, puppies may be adorable, but you’ll become a parent for the little one.
 Puppies then grow into juveniles that are eager to explore and run around.

 On the other hand, older dogs usually have lower energy levels and might be housetrained.
 Adult dogs no longer grow, and their personalities are already developed.
 They might need some acclimatization to your home, but other than that, you shouldn’t have unpleasant surprises.